UBC-STAT/stat-406/syllabus.md

 1. You learn better by attending class than by skipping and "watching".
 2. Sometimes the technology messes up.
 So there's no guarantee that these will be available.

 The purpose is to let you occasionally miss class if you're not feeling well with minimal consequences.
 See also [below](#your-personal-health).
-If for some reason you need to miss longer streches of time that result in Accomodations, please contact me.
+If for some reason you need to miss longer streches of time, please contact me or discuss your situation with your Academic Advisor.

 ### Your score on Labs, HW, and Clickers